 When I connected to BullGuard’s US server, I was pleasantly surprised.
 My connection was still incredibly fast- something I didn’t expect to happen while connected to a server so far away.

 BullGuard is one of the fastest VPNs I’ve tested.
-If you’re after a service that’s speedy, it’s a draw between BullGuard and NordVPN.
-In our 2021 speed test results, NordVPN actually increased our tester’s connection speed.
+If you’re after a service that’s speedy, this is a service you can consider.

 BullGuard VPN Encryption